Frequently Asked Questions

 Design professionals (engineer or architect) should help residents understand which permits would be required for electric, plumbing, wetlands, or dewatering.
-It is recommended that a resident’s selected design professional check with the local town/village building department to verify if a permit is required for the I/A OWTS electrical work or for any internal plumbing modifications if required.
+It is recommended that a property owner’s selected design professional check with the local town/village building department to verify if a permit is required for the I/A OWTS electrical work or for any internal plumbing modifications if required in addition to a building permit.
 For residents in close proximity to surface waters and/or wetlands, their selected design professional should check with the NYS DEC and/or Town/Village to determine if a permit is required due to setbacks to surface waters or wetlands.

 Is the program tax deductible?

 Are the materials exempt from sales tax because the project is considered a capital improvement?

 Applicants must consult their tax professional regarding any tax exemptions, requirements, or other tax implications that may exist.
 Please note that the County / District do not provide tax advice to Applicants.
 Applicants must submit NYS form ST-124 if claiming any capital improvement sales tax exemptions in accordance with NYS Requirements.

 At present (August 2021) the IRS considers the grant amount taxable to the property owner even if the funds are paid directly to the installer and/or designer.
 Efforts are underway in Congress to remove these types of grants from taxation.
 For the latest information, please contact the Nassau County Soil and Water District office at (516) 364-5861.

 A comprehensive soil and site investigation will identify the preferred location and the type of system that is appropriate for the site conditions.
 Separation distances between IA/OWTS components and property boundaries, structures (existing or planned) and other site features are necessary.
 The required infiltrative area is determined from: (a) properly conducted soil percolation and deep hole tests to accurately identify the site and soil conditions and (b) projected wastewater dispersion direction.